frtib/tsp-redesign/pages/covid-19/index.md

 {:#pivcac}
 We will temporarily accept certain digital signatures on TSP forms in order to support participants in physical distancing measures during the COVID-19 pandemic.
 To be eligible, you must use your unexpired U.S. federal personal identity verification (PIV) credentials or common access card (CAC) to sign your form before you submit it to us.

-## Restriction to be lifted on starting and restarting installment payments based on life expectancy
+## Restriction lifted on starting and restarting installment payments based on life expectancy
 {:#restriction}
 The FRTIB has permanently changed the rule that prevents you from starting installment payments based on life expectancy if you have previously received installment payments.
 [Find out more information about installment payments]({{ site.baseurl }}/living-in-retirement/changing-your-withdrawal-request/)